-Specialised Perpetrator Programs
+Perpetrator Programs

-Women who are being abused are always hopeful that their partners will change.
-Although people who use violence and coercive control are capable of stopping their abuse and violence, it is unlikely that their participation in a Perpetrator Intervention Program will result in them doing so unless they themselves choose to change their behaviour.
+People who are being abused are always hopeful that the perpetrator of the abuse will change.
+Although people who use coercive control and abuse are capable of stopping doing so, it is unlikely that their participation in an Intervention Program will result in this unless they choose to change their behaviour.